n6ai-archive/n6py/.github/CONTRIBUTING.md

 ## Commands

-> If you are inside a venv in the terminal, you can ommit `poetry run` and run commands only with `poe` e.g. `poe format`
+> If you are inside a venv in the terminal, you can ommit `poetry run` and run commands only with `poe` e.g. `poe format`.

 | Command                     | Action                                    |
 | :-------------------------- | :---------------------------------------- |